jonathantissot/full_dns_records_details/README.md

 ## What do we have here?

 This repo contains a simple script that will connect to Dynect / AWS Route 53 according to an input.yml file.
+It can validate against a subnet [even an IP] provided if any of the records matches.
+As well, it will count how many repetitions exist for each record.

 Basically, the following files will be present: